The Lindström Lectures 2014

-The second series of Lindström Lectures was delivered by Joan Rand Moschovakis and Yiannis Moschovakis.
+The second series of Lindström Lectures was delivered in October 2013 by Joan Rand Moschovakis and Yiannis Moschovakis.

 Joan Rand Moschovakis is Emerita Professor of Mathematics at Occidental College, Los Angeles, California.
 She obtained her undergraduate degree in mathematics at the University of California Berkeley, and completed her doctoral degree in mathematics at the University of Wisconsin, Madison, under the direction of Stephen Kleene.
 She has also taught in the Graduate Program in Logic and Algorithms at the University of Athens, Greece.
 Her research interests include Foundations of Intuitionistic Analysis, Intuitionistic Interpretations of Classical Mathematics, Classical Interpretations of Intuitionistic Mathematics, Admissible Rules of Intuitionistic Logic, and History and Philosophy of Intuitionistic Logic.